French activists plan a "No Trump Zone" ahead of president's visit

 These will include members of the U.S. Army's 1st Infantry Division, which was founded in 1917.
 U.S. planes will also fly alongside French aircraft in the annual fly-past.

-According to France's "Paris Match" newspaper, Macron will host the Trumps and their delegation for a dinner Thursday night at the famous Le Jules Verne restaurant, which is on the second level of the Eiffel Tower.
+According to the official Élysée Palace itinerary, Macron and his wife, Brigitte Macron, will host the president, first lady Melania Trump, and their delegation for a dinner Thursday night at the famous Le Jules Verne restaurant, which is on the second level of the Eiffel Tower.

+As well as the parade itself, they will also hold several meetings and a press conference.

 Macron has criticized Trump's decision to withdraw from the Paris Climate Agreement, and launched his own "Make Our Planet Great Again" campaign — a reference to Trump's "Make America Great Again" mantra.